 Materials and Methods

 Human U2OS osteosarcoma (U2OS-HRE-luc) cells have been described by us previously (17) and stably express a luciferase reporter construct under the control of a hypoxia response element, allowing us to monitor HIF/HRE activity alongside measuring mitochondrial endpoints.
-U2OS osteosarcoma (U2OS-HRE-luc) cells were used to generate stable independent clonal cell lines (WT.cl1 and WT.cl3)-expressing CHCHD4.1 cDNA (CHCHD4 (WT)-expressing cells) or CHCHD4-C66A/C668A cDNA (CHCHD4 (C66A/C68A)-expressing cells) by puromycin selection using constructs we have described previously (9).
+U2OS osteosarcoma (U2OS) cells were used to generate stable independent clonal cell lines (WT.cl1 and WT.cl3)-expressing CHCHD4.1 cDNA (CHCHD4 (WT)-expressing cells), CHCHD4-C66A/C668A cDNA (CHCHD4 (C66A/C68A)-expressing cells) or pcDNA3.1 (control) by neomycin selection with G418, using constructs we have described previously (9).
 HeLa cells were purchased from ATCC.
 All cell lines were maintained in Dulbecco’s modified eagle medium containing glucose (4.5 g/L) (Life Technologies) and supplemented with 10% fetal calf serum (FCS, SeraLabs), penicillin (100 IU/mL), streptomycin (100 µg/mL), and glutamine (6 mM), all purchased from Life Technologies.
 Cell lines used were authenticated and routinely confirmed to be negative for any Mycoplasma contamination.
 Hypoxia was achieved by incubating cells in 1% O2, 5% CO2, and 94% N2 in a Ruskinn SCI-tive workstation, without agitation.